opensafely-core/backends/README.md

 It is deployed as dokku app called `backends`, and it serves a single static html page on multiple `*.backends.opensafely.org` domains.
-We have configured LetsEncrypt to reuse the same key, so that we do have to update the key on every backend every 2-3 months.
+We have configured LetsEncrypt to reuse the same key, so that we do not have to update the key on every backend every 2-3 months.